p-slash/lyspeq/README.md

 It starts with a header (see [QSOFile](io/qso_file.hpp)), then has wavelength, fluctuations and noise in double arrays.
 A Python script is added to help conversion between different formats (see [BinaryQSO](py/binary_qso.py)).
 When using this format, end files with `.dat` or `.bin` extensions.
 This secures compatibility for `SaveEachSpectrumResult` option.

 ## Picca format
 When using this format, construct the file list using HDU numbers of each chunk.
 E.g., for the third spectrum, use picca-delta-100.fits.gz[3].
+This is what filename list should look like:

     3
     picca-delta-100.fits.gz[1]